-Nursing theory and practice using the nursing process to plan and coordinate care focusing on agencies as clients.
-Synthesizes nursing, leadership, and management theories to effect change in the health care delivery system.
-Incorporates decision-making experiences in multidisciplinary groups.
-Prerequisites: "B" or better in NURN 307 and "C" or better in NURN 340, or permission of instructor.
-Four semester hours (2,2).
+In this course, the student will synthesize nursing theory and practice while using the nursing process to plan and coordinate care focusing on agencies as clients.
+Synthesizing nursing, leadership, and management theories, the student will learn to effect change in the health care delivery system.
+The student will incorporate decisionmaking experiences in multidisciplinary groups.
+Prerequisite: "B" or better in NURN 307.
+Co-requisite: NURN 304, NURN 303, or NURN 499.
+Two semester hours (2,0).